renat3424/llm-bot/README.md

 The following instructions describe the bot's functionality:

-To select a model, click the "Select Model" button.
+To select a model, click the "Выбрать модель" button.
 To ask the language model a question, type your question in the input field.
 To get a description of an image, send the image in the chat.
 To get an answer to a question about an image, send the image to the chat and type your question in the Caption field.